 - 1 tsp of vanilla extract

-- Peel the rhubarb stalks (follow this link to see how to do it) and cut them in little cubes.
+- Peel the rhubarb stalks ( to see how to do it) and cut them into little cubes.
 Mix them with 50 g of sugar and let it macerate for at least 1 hour.

 - Unroll the pie crust and precisely fit it in a tart pan (9 or 11 inches).
 Poke the dough all over with a fork.
 Then put the pie in the fridge.

 - In your pie dish, evenly pour the almond powder, then the drained rhubarb.
 Cook for 15 min.

 - During this time, mix the eggs and the rest of the sugar (75 g).
 Add the corn starch, then the heavy cream.
 Mix vigorously.

 - After the 15 min. are done, pour the egg mixture on the rhubarb and put it again in the oven for 20 min.

 - Lower your oven to the minimum temperature (mine is 170 F).

 - Beat egg whites with an electric mixer on high speed until foamy.
 Pour 1 tablespoon at a time of sugar, then add vanilla extract without stopping to beat.
 The meringue needs to be stiff and glossy.